Information for heads and governors

 Designated Teacher Network Meetings - Autumn Term

-We are pleased to offer Designated Teacher Network Meetings for the autumn term.
-This is open to all DTs, whether from a primary or secondary, mainstream or special school, or from a PRU.
+The network meetings are open to all DTs, whether from a primary or secondary, mainstream or special school, or from a PRU.
 DTs are also welcome to sign up the governor for CiC and post-LAC to attend the network meeting with them.
 The network meetings provide ongoing support with the PEP, further updates on the statutory duties and a forum for professional discussion and sharing of effective practice with regards to improving outcomes for CiC.